Where Nature, History, Art, and Conservation meet.

 Love animals?
 Me too.

-I study wildlife conservation strategy & economics and, taxidermy & conservation history.
-And I give lectures and seminars on a range of topics that fall into those categories.
-When I have time, I give natural history museum habitat diorama tours, and teach hands-on beginner taxidermy classes.
+I study, write about, and report on, wildlife conservation strategy & economics as well as, taxidermy & conservation history.
+And I give educational lectures and seminars on a range of topics that fall into those categories.

-My greatest love has always been animals, then history.
+My greatest loves have always been animals and history.
 Animals and history brought me to taxidermy.
 Historical taxidermy brought me to museums.
 Museum taxidermy brought me to the history of conservation and modern wildlife conservation strategy.
-And all of that brought me to the study of hunting in America and around the world.
+And all of that brought me to the study of conservation and hunting in America and around the world.

 I wrote a book

 "Wildlife conservation economics and conservation history with way too many movie references and one story about how I got paid to poop in a box for science.
-High art meets memoir in this animal-centric Freakonomics."
+High art meets memoir meets wildlife conservation science textbook in this animal-centric Freakonomics."

 - Me, an expert.